mattermost/mattermost-handbook/operations/workplace/README.md

 It has two objectives:

 * Provide a workplace for Mattermost staff.
-* Engage with our [communities ](../../contributors/contributors/community.md), including users, contributors and partners.
+* Engage with our [communities](../../contributors/contributors/community.md), including users, contributors and partners.

 **The Mattermost community server is not a production server and has occasional downtime.**